actualbudget/actual/docs/experimental/goal-templates.md

 - Negative priorities are not allowed and will result in the template being skipped.
 - Template application order is based on the database order, not the view order.
 To guarantee a specific fill order use separate priorities for each category
 - If you have multiple `schedule` or `by` template lines in a single category, they will be forced to match the same priority level as the line run first.
+- If the `up to` key words are used with a category that has multiple templates with different priorities, the lowest priority will take precedence because it is evaluated last as shown in the following examples.

+    - **Expected budgeted amount is 200**
+    **Expected maximum category balance is 200**

+        #template 300
+        #template-1 150 up to 200

+    - **Expected budgeted amount is 450**
+    **No maximum category balance exists**

+        #template 150 up to 500
+        #template-1 300

 ### Remainder Template